LordFino/LongLiveAetheria/README.md

 # LongLiveAetheria
-an fun virus to prank your friends ^^ (its completely harmless) to end it just end it in the taskmanager ;)
+a fun virus to prank your friends ^^ (its completely harmless) to end it just end it in the taskmanager ;)